testdotai/appium-classifier-plugin/README.md

 Android).
 The older iOS and Android drivers do not support the required Appium capabilities, and are deprecated in any case.

+If you wish to take advantage of the object detection mode for the plugin (see below), you'll need Appium 1.13.0 or higher.

 ## Classifier Setup

-To make this plugin available to Appium, simply go to the main Appium repo, and run `npm install test-ai-classifier` to install this plugin into Appium's dependency tree and make it available.
+To make this plugin available to Appium, you have three options:

+1. Simply go to the directory where Appium is installed (whether a git clone, or installed in the global `node_modules` directory by NPM), and run `npm install test-ai-classifier` to install this plugin into Appium's dependency tree and make it available.
-Otherwise, install it somewhere on your filesystem and use an absolute path as the module name (see below).
+2. Install it anywhere on your filesystem and use an absolute path as the module name (see below).
+3. Install it globally (`npm install -g test-ai-classifier`) and make sure your `NODE_PATH` is set to the global `node_modules` dir.

 ## Usage